Jump to:

 OWI Victory: Three Consecutive OWI/PAC 5th/6th Victories in One Month

-Attorney Stangl of Stangl Law Offices, S.C. achieved three (3) back-to-back OWI 5th/6th victories within a one-month period in May-June 2023 thereby saving his clients from mandatory prison sentences.
+Attorney Stangl of Stangl Law Offices, S.C. achieved three (3) back-to-back OWI 5th/6th victories within a one-month period in May-June 2023, thereby saving his clients from mandatory prison sentences.
 In State v.
 Shirikian, 2023 WI App.
-13 the Court of Appeals held that the sentencing language for a 5th/6th OWI/PAC offense requires the sentencing court to impose a mandatory prison sentence upon conviction.
+13, the Court of Appeals held that the sentencing language for a 5th/6th OWI/PAC offense requires the sentencing court to impose a mandatory prison sentence upon conviction.
 Even if the sentencing court wanted to impose a non-prison sentence, they do not have the discretion or authority to do so under the current penalty structure for the offense and this decision.

-In the first case Attorney Stangl successfully argued that one of his client’s prior convictions could not be counted because he was not properly advised of his right to counsel in a previous case and that the record did not demonstrate a free and voluntary waiver of his 6th amendment right to counsel.
-After investigating and researching the issue, Attorney Stangl brought a motion challenging the uncounseled conviction and after an evidentiary hearing the trial court agreed that the prior conviction could not be counted, thereby reducing the 5th/6th offense to non-mandatory prison charges.
+In the first case, Attorney Stangl successfully argued that one of his client’s prior convictions could not be counted because he was not properly advised of his right to counsel in a previous case and that the record did not demonstrate a free and voluntary waiver of his 6th amendment right to counsel.
+After investigating and researching the issue, Attorney Stangl brought a motion challenging the uncounseled conviction, and after an evidentiary hearing, the trial court agreed that the prior conviction could not be counted, thereby reducing the 5th/6th offense to non-mandatory prison charges.

 Approximately 2 weeks later, in a different case, Attorney Stangl previously argued to the court that the arresting officer did not have a sufficient legal reason or probable cause to arrest his client on a 5th/6th OWI/PAC.
-After the evidentiary hearing and briefing by the parties the court issued a very thorough and analytical oral decision granting the defendant’s Motion to Dismiss and the case against his client was dismissed.
+After the evidentiary hearing and briefing by the parties, the court issued a very thorough and analytical oral decision granting the defendant’s Motion to Dismiss, and the case against his client was dismissed.

-Within two weeks after the 2nd consecutive OWI/PAC 5th/6th victory Attorney Stangl secured his 3rd consecutive OWI/PAC 5th/6th victory within (1) one month with the dismissal by the State of charges during a preliminary hearing.
-At the preliminary hearing it was clear that the arresting officer testified falsely about the alleged events including his client’s performance on the field sobriety test (FST’s) when in fact his client never submitted to the FST’s.
-Once the State realized the major problem with the officer’s perjured testimony it moved for immediate dismissal of all the charges.
-His client will not be re-charged.
+Within two weeks after the 2nd consecutive OWI/PAC 5th/6th victory, Attorney Stangl secured his 3rd consecutive OWI/PAC 5th/6th victory within (1) one month with the dismissal by the State of charges during a preliminary hearing.
+At the preliminary hearing, it was clear that the arresting officer testified falsely about the alleged events, including his client’s performance on the field sobriety test (FSTs), when, in fact, his client never submitted to the FSTs.
+Once the State realized the major problem with the officer’s perjured testimony, it moved for immediate dismissal of all the charges.
+His client will not be recharged.

 OWI Victory: Charge Dropped

-"Patrick is an amazing lawyer who was a life-line in a case that seemed hopeless.
+"Patrick is an amazing lawyer who was a lifeline in a case that seemed hopeless.
 I was charged with a 3rd OWI while inside a bar because two eyewitnesses said I had been driving erratically.
 I did agree to a Breathalyzer even though I didn't drink until I got to the bar.
 I didn't agree to the blood draw because I just thought something wasn't right about the arrest, and because I have a language processing difficulty, I really didn't understand what was going on.
 I was then charged with a refusal.
 My mother had heard of Mr. Stangl through another client of his, and we decided to contact him.
-He met with us right away in person, assured us that he would do his best for me although no promises could be made.
+He met with us right away in person and assured us that he would do his best for me, although no promises could be made.
 Throughout the court appearances, Mr. Stangl was always in contact not only by letter but also in person beforehand.
-If we called him, he got back to us quickly.
-I always felt confident with him especially since he was one of the few people who understood my disability whereas I felt that the arresting police and the DA did not.
-Patrick had several plea bargains offered to him for my consideration from losing my license forever to reckless driving.
+If we called him, he would get back to us quickly.
+I always felt confident with him, especially since he was one of the few people who understood my disability, whereas I felt that the arresting police and the DA did not.
+Patrick had several plea bargains offered to him for my consideration, from losing my license forever to reckless driving.
 By investigating the reliability of the eyewitnesses, he was able to convince the DA to drop the OWI and charge me with inattentive driving, a misdemeanor.
 I still can't believe how lucky I am.
-With any other lawyer, I would be in jail now facing a big fine, ignition interlock and all sorts of other difficulties.
+With any other lawyer, I would be in jail now, facing a big fine, ignition interlock and all sorts of other difficulties.
 This great result only happened because Patrick never dropped the ball.
 He knows the law inside and out, and he fought tooth and nail for me.
 I am forever grateful.
 If you need a lawyer, Patrick Stangl is the BEST!"

 Andy G.